Support Users Guide

 This includes environments hosted by the Client or any non-Acquia third party.
 Acquia strongly recommends that Clients maintain current and supported versions of all the software required to run their website.
 Acquia does not place any restrictions on which non-Drupal software and versions that Clients run in self-hosted environments.
 The Acquia Support Subscription does not cover support, configuration, or installation advice for any non-Drupal application.
 The Client must retain adequate resources and expertise to support and manage the non-Drupal applications and access key logs (or any other items) that are required for diagnostic activities.

 Drupal 8 was released by the Drupal Association in beta and was made available for testing and feedback.
 Acquia does not recommend that Clients use the pre-general availability release for Production websites.
 Acquia may provide support for non-general availability versions of Drupal 8 on an “as needed” basis as determined by Acquia in its sole discretion and is limited to current knowledge on-hand.
 This means that Acquia may not be in a position to resolve particular issues or offer specific advice during the beta periods due to the early state and on-going changes in Drupal 8.
+The Acquia Platform may require updates as Drupal 8 continues to be developed.
+Any updates required to support Drupal 8 or optimize the platform for Drupal 8 will be made through our normal development, quality assurance and release cycle.
 Acquia will provide full support for Drupal 8 to Clients under a current Support subscription once it is officially released by the Drupal Association.

 Platform maintenance and security upgrades